ahgencer/ocitree/docs/INSTALL.md

        $ rpm-ostree rebase ostree-unverified-registry:ghcr.io/ahgencer/silverblue:37

+   Alternatively, you can use one of the tags listed [here](../README.md#installation).

 3. Now, you should be able to reboot into the new image.
 You can check the status with:

        # rpm-ostree status